uiffat/inv_firebase/README.md

-# NGT Investment Fund Data Analysis
+# Data Quality Assessment using Cloud functions in Firebase

 This project analyses an investment fund dataset, comprising of several subfunds and share classes, called instruments.
 The dataset is a panel data, with several time series for each instrument, over a common time period.